hashicorp/vagrant/website/source/docs/cli/reload.html.md

 * `--provision-with x,y,z` - This will only run the given provisioners.
-For example, if you have a `:shell` and `:chef_solo` provisioner and run `vagrant provision --provision-with shell`, only the shell provisioner will be run.
+For example, if you have a `:shell` and `:chef_solo` provisioner and run `vagrant reload --provision-with shell`, only the shell provisioner will be run.